Archie Panjabi: Career

+In September 2024, it was reported by Deadline that Panjabi had been cast in the fifteenth series of Doctor Who.
+At the end of "The Interstellar Song Contest" it was revealed that she is playing the newest incarnation of The Rani, a villain not seen since the 1993 special Dimensions in Time.

 Philanthropy

 Panjabi was appointed the first Pratham USA Ambassador, representing the largest educational movement in India.
 She is a celebrity participant in the Rotary International's "This Close" public service campaign to end polio.
 In support of women's rights, she has partnered with Amnesty International to head their Stop Violence Against Women campaign to change the "no recourse to public funds" rule that traps women in a cycle of violence.
 On 9 February 2011, Panjabi walked in The Heart Truth's Red Dress Collection Fashion Show to increase awareness of the danger of heart disease, the number one killer of women.
 The Harvard Foundation and Office for the Arts at Harvard University invited Panjabi to participate in their Artist in Residence Program in Cambridge, Massachusetts, to share her creative process as an actress.

 Awards

 Panjabi was awarded the Chopard Trophy at the Cannes Film Festival in 2007.
 She was nominated for three Primetime Emmy Awards for Best Supporting Actress in a Drama Series for The Good Wife, winning in 2010.
 She won an NAACP Image Award in 2011 for Outstanding Supporting Actress in a Drama Series for the same role.
 She was also nominated for three SAG Awards with her co-stars of The Good Wife for Outstanding Performance by an Ensemble in a Drama Series.